 ARYZTA's wide customer base ensures that the Group is not excessively exposed or reliant on any single customer.
 For the financial year ended 31 July 2018, only one major customer accounted for more than 10% of the Group's revenue.
 Large customers typically conduct their business with ARYZTA through multiple contracts (e.g. in different areas, regions, and/or different products), implying that the termination of a contract with a client typically does not result in the loss of the entire sales to that client.
 Nonetheless, the Group is focused on developing strategic partnerships with key customers through its "Key Customer Partnership Model".
 Management estimates that the top 20 customers account for approximately half of the Group's revenue.
-This reflects the strong relationship which the Group has developed with key clients.
-These strategic partnerships deliver mutual benefits to both the Group and its key customers, such as food safety, quality assurance, traceability, sustainability, consumer insights and innovation, customer operating system efficiency and bakery efficiency and utilisation.
+This reflects the strong relationship which the Group and its key customers, such as food safety, quality assurance, traceability, sustainability, consumer insights and innovation, customer operating system efficiency and bakery efficiency and utilisation.